blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 It is instructive to look at one of the earliest and most prominent definitions of meta-learning to see how meta-learning relates to all discussed previously.
 In the 1998 book "Learning to learn" Sebastian Thrun & Lorien Pratt define an algorithm as capable of "Learning to learn" if it improves its performance in proportion to the number of tasks it is exposed to:

 >an algorithm is said to learn to learn if its performance at each task improves with experience and with the number of tasks.
-Put differently, a learning algorithm whose performance does not depend on the number of learning tasks, which hence would not benefit from the presence of other learning tasks, is not said to learn to learn. [[Thrun and Pratt]](https://link.springer.com/chapter/10.1007/978-1-4615-5529-2_1).
+Put differently, a learning algorithm whose performance does not depend on the number of learning tasks, which hence would not benefit from the presence of other learning tasks, is not said to learn to learn <d-cite key="DBLP:books/sp/98/ThrunP98"></d-cite>

 At first glance, this does not have much to do with our problem as we are transferring invariance between classes of a *single task*.
 However, it is not necessarily clear that we are performing a single task: Instead of viewing the problem as one multi-classification task, we can also view it as a series of binary classification tasks of the type $ P(y=j_i&#124;x) \forall i \in J $, where J is a set of classes, which the CNN executes jointly.
 If we use the second interpretation, a meta-learning algorithm should be able to transfer information, for instance, invariance to nuisance transformations, between classes and get better with each class we add to the dataset.
 Thrun and Pratt continue:

->For an algorithm to fit this definition some kind of *transfer* must occur between multiple tasks that must have a positive impact on expected task-performance [[Thrun and Pratt]](https://link.springer.com/chapter/10.1007/978-1-4615-5529-2_1).
+>For an algorithm to fit this definition some kind of *transfer* must occur between multiple tasks that must have a positive impact on expected task-performance <d-cite key="DBLP:books/sp/98/ThrunP98"></d-cite>.

-We can see from [Zhou et al.'s [2022]](https://arxiv.org/abs/2203.09739) results that CNNs do not fulfill this criterium.
+We can see from results of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> that CNNs do not fulfill this criterium.
 They do not, or not fully, transfer the invariance to nuisance transformations between classes.
 State-of-the-art meta-learning algorithms do fulfill it at least for some types of transformations.
 Surprisingly, so do the very differently functioning MUNIT networks.
 So are MUNIT networks meta-learners?
 We are finally ready to discuss this question:

 ## How much meta-learning is in image-to-image translation?